 Inuk fisher: “Then you must be sightseers.”

 That pretty much sums up our trip; our primary objective really was sightseeing.
 However, since we were on a three week ski traverse in a remote part of the world in a land of extreme geography, we felt justified in calling ourselves extreme sightseers.
-The trip was in May 2007 and the sightseers were Linda, Julia, Chris, Liz, and Manrico.
+The trip was in May 2007 and the sightseers were Linda, Julia, Chris, and the two of us, Liz and Manrico.

 The Sam Ford Fiord area of Baffin Island is one of the most impressive concentrations of big walls in the world.
 What makes this area truly unique is that many of these walls rise straight out of the deep fiords or are easily accessible from them.
 Think of a narrow fiord, only a few kilometers wide, lined with granite walls rising up to 1,300 meters straight out of the sea.
 Now imagine the sea being frozen solid with a thin layer of snow making it very easy to ski or walk anywhere you want.
 Finally, imagine several of these fiords close together connected either directly or by low passes.